Register for Vista, the Free Mexico Newsletter

-North of Veracruz, is the town of Papantla.
-Just outside of Papantla are some mysterious and fascinating archaeological ruins: El Tajin, meaning "thunder" in the Toltec language.
+North of the city of Veracruz, is the town of Papantla.
+Just outside of Papantla are some mysterious and fascinating archaeological ruins: El Tajin, meaning “thunder” in the Toltec language; although other records link the name etymology of the site to mean “place of the dead” or “place of the invisible spirits”.

-The large ancient complex is believed to have once been a ceremonial and administrave center that peaked sometime between 600 and 1200 AD; its construction has been attributed to a tribe related to the Mayas.
-Still, there are many questions about its inhabitants, and many of the buildings are still engulfed in jungle vegetation.
+The large ancient complex is believed to have once been a ceremonial and administrative center that peaked sometime between 600 and 1200 AD; its construction has been attributed to a tribe related to the Maya.
+Still, there are many questions outstanding about the inhabitants of this ancient city, and many of the buildings remain engulfed in jungle vegetation.

 Like other archaeological sites in Mexico, the structures seem to resemble calendars and time—an example being the pyramid of Niches, with its 365 recesses.
-Game courts feature heavily here—over a dozen have been discovered already.
-As with some other archaeological sites, it is clear that human sacrifices were made at El Tajin too; it is believed that these were connected with the games played here.
+Game courts feature heavily here—over a dozen have been discovered already, and recent technological advances in imaging have revealed more ball courts lying underground, reinforcing the theory that El Tajin was an important ceremonial center.
+As with some other archaeological sites, it is clear that human sacrifices were made at El Tajin too, and it’s believed that these were connected with the games played here.

 Key Attractions